nubenetes/awesome-kubernetes/docs/kustomize.md

 - [Declarative Management of Kubernetes Objects Using Kustomize](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/)
 - [itnext.io: Helm Is Not Enough, You Also Need Kustomize](https://itnext.io/helm-is-not-enough-you-also-need-kustomize-82bae896816e) Customize the YAML’s to enforce policies from application operators, security operators, and cluster operators.
 - [blog.tomarrell.com: Kustomize: Traefik v2.2 as a Kubernetes Ingress Controller](https://blog.tomarrell.com/post/traefik_v2_on_kubernetes)
+- [itnext.io: Helm Is Not Enough, You Also Need Kustomize](https://itnext.io/helm-is-not-enough-you-also-need-kustomize-82bae896816e) Customize the YAML’s to enforce policies from application operators, security operators, and cluster operators.
+* [Kubestack Gitops Framework](https://github.com/kbst/terraform-kubestack) is a Gitops framework built on Terraform and Kustomize